Continue reading on DataGuidance with:

 Pursuant to the provisions of Article 52 of the Law, the authorization of the regulatory authority is required for the processing of any personal data relating to:

-- genetic, biometric data, and research in the health field;
+• genetic, biometric data, and research in the health field;

-- offenses, convictions, or security measures;
+• offenses, convictions, or security measures;

-- national identification number or any other identifier of the same nature; or
+• national identification number or any other identifier of the same nature; or

-- public interest in particular for historical, statistical, or scientific purposes.
+• public interest, in particular for historical, statistical, or scientific purposes.

 The regime of declaration

-Apart from the data provided for, by the authorization regime, any processing of personal data must be declared in a written form.
+Apart from the data provided for by the authorization regime, any processing of personal data must be declared in a written form.

 7.2.
 Data transfers

-In light of Article 29 of the Law, the data controller cannot transfer personal data to another foreign country unless that country provides a sufficient level of protection for the privacy, fundamental rights, and freedoms of individuals.
+Under Article 29 of the Law, the data controller cannot transfer personal data to another foreign country unless that country provides a sufficient level of protection for the privacy, fundamental rights, and freedoms of individuals.

 7.3.
 Data processing records